 21 Sep TRICKS TO FILING A ROOFING INSURANCE CLAIM

-The state of Texas actually made it illegal for a contractor to represent homeowners during a hail and wind claim and perform the roofing services at the same time.
+The state of Texas actually made it illegal for contractors to represent homeowners during a hail and wind claim and perform the roofing services at the same time.

 The last thing you need is a greedy contractor ticking off your insurance company.

-Remember, It’s your money.
+Remember, it’s your money.
 You are the one paying the premiums each month.
 It should be you looking the insurance adjuster in the eye during their visit.

 If the insurance adjuster asks to meet with your contractor, tell the adjuster that you will be handling your own inspection and do not want your contractor involved in the inspection process.

-Tip #2.
-Do Not Set the Appointment Date for the Adjuster
+Tip #2: Do Not Set the Appointment Date for the Adjuster.

 Try to be extremely flexible if at all possible.
 Adjusters are extremely busy individuals.
 Most of them are running 6-8 appointments a day, 7 days a week and it doesn’t end there.

 Allowing the adjuster the opportunity to set his/her own date and time will go along way in expediting your claim.